 - Fracture of healthy portions of the hip joint during surgery

 - A change in the length of the leg that has been operated on.

-The ball and stem component of the prosthesis is inserted into the femur and the acetabular component of the prosthesis is inserted into the prepared socket area in the pelvic bone.
-The artificial ball and socket are then fitted together and the surgeon reattaches the muscles to the top of the thighbone.
+The ball and stem component of the prosthesis is inserted into the thighbone and the socket component of the prosthesis is inserted into the pelvic bone.
+The artificial ball and socket are then fitted together, and the surgeon reattaches the muscles to the top of the thighbone.

 A hip prosthesis has a limited range of motion compared to a natural hip and special care will need to be taken until the soft tissue around the new hip joint has healed.
 Certain movements and positions must be avoided to reduce the chance of dislocation.
 The first six weeks after surgery is the highest risk time for dislocation of the new hip.